Moi dix Mois

-Moi dix Mois (lit.
-"Me Ten Months" in French) is a Japanese visual kei gothic metal band, founded in 2002 by Mana after Malice Mizer paused activities.
+Moi dix Mois (French: "Me Ten Months") is a Japanese visual kei gothic metal band, founded in 2002 by Mana after Malice Mizer paused activities.
 The guitarist and sole songwriter has been the only constant member in a series of lineup changes, and the band's material is released on his own record label Midi:Nette.

 History

+2002–2010: Formation and member changes

-March 19, 2002, approximately three months after Malice Mizer announced their indefinite hiatus, Mana announced the formation of his solo project, Moi dix Mois.
+On March 19, 2002, approximately three months after Malice Mizer announced their indefinite hiatus, Mana announced the formation of Moi dix Mois.
+He has stated that he started the band because he wanted to play black metal.
+The group was initially a trio of Mana on guitar, Juka on vocals and Kazuno on bass, with Tohru as support drummer.
 Their first single, "Dialogue Symphonie", was released October 19 of the same year.
+Tohru officially joined the band with the release of "Shadows Temple" in May 2004.
+Seven months later, K was introduced as guitarist and "death vocalist" at the Dis Inferno III event in December.

 Moi dix Mois played their first concerts outside Japan in March 2005 in Munich, Germany and Paris, France as part of their Invite to Immorality Tour.
-After the tour's final show on April 24, 2005 in Tokyo, singer Juka left the band.

-A new phase of the band began on March 1, 2006, when they released the album, Beyond the Gate.
-This featured a new vocalist named Seth.
+After the tour's final show on April 24, 2005 in Tokyo, Juka left the band.
+In 2006, former After Image vocalist Seth was revealed as the new singer, but at the same time, it was announced that Kazuno and Tohru were both leaving the group.
+A new phase of Moi dix Mois began on March 1, 2006, when they released the album Beyond the Gate as a trio.
 Before the album was released, Mana indicated that the sound would be the beginning of a renewed direction for the band, possibly more integrated towards electronic music.
-After the announcement of the Beyond the Gate release was made, Seth was revealed as the new vocalist, and it was announced that Kazuno (bass) and Tohru (drums) were both leaving the group.